-Powered by Hack Reactor, we unlock migrants’ tech talent through an immersive tech bootcamp designed around market demands and students’ needs, from a weekly stipend to access to employment through hiring partners.
+Powered by Hack Reactor, we unlock migrants’ tech talent through an immersive five-month program designed around market demands and students’ needs.

 Talent is everywhere, but opportunities are not.

-We exist to provide the tools and education in technology, to bridge those opportunities.
+We exist to provide the tools and education in technology that migrants need to succeed.

-Our software engineering bootcamp is a learning experience is designed around the unique needs of our students-- a process which fosters integration and personal development, while meeting the global demand for software engineers in the process.
+Our software engineering program is designed around the unique needs of our students—we foster integration and personal development, while filling the global demand for software engineers.

 Our goal is to find tech talent in migrants and unlock it.

-We envision a world in which potentially tech-talented migrants (deportees, returness, refugees) have access to the opportunities to enhance their talent, and to create technology to improve their lives and our societies.
+We envision a world where deportees, returnees and,refugees have access to opportunities to enhance their talent and to create technology.
+This will improve their lives and our societies.

 Tuition Based on Success

-There’s nothing to pay up front.
-Students start paying back their tuition and maintenance once they have secured a job in tech.
+You don’t pay anything upfront.
+You’ll start paying back your tuition and stipend once you’ve secured a job in tech.